Zarek Valentin: Portland Timbers

 On March 4, 2018, Valentin made his first appearance of the 2018 season, coming on as a substitute in a 2–1 loss to LA Galaxy in matchweek 1.
 He would make his first start of the season the following game, a 4–0 loss to the New York Red Bulls.
 Valentin made 32 league appearances for the Timbers as he helped them finish fifth in the Western Conference and qualify for the playoffs for the second consecutive season.
 He made his first career playoff appearance on October 31, playing the full 90 minutes of the Timbers 2–1 win over FC Dallas in the knockout round.
-In the conference semi-finals with Seattle Sounders, Valentin started the first leg, a 2–1 win, and came on as a late substitute in the second leg, a 3–2 loss, with Portland advancing on penalties.
+In the conference semi-finals with Seattle Sounders FC, Valentin started the first leg, a 2–1 win, and came on as a late substitute in the second leg, a 3–2 loss, with Portland advancing on penalties.
 He started both legs of the conference final, helping Portland record a 2–1 victory over Sporting Kansas City on aggregate and advance to the 2018 MLS Cup Final.
-Valentin would start the final, but the Timbers would fall to Atlanta United 2–0.
+Valentin would start the final, but the Timbers would fall to Atlanta United FC 2–0.
 Valentin appeared in 40 of a possible 43 games for Portland in 2018, setting career highs for MLS appearances, starts, and minutes.
 On December 10, 2018, Valentin signed a new contract with Portland.

 Valentin made his 2019 season debut on March 2, a 3–3 draw with the Colorado Rapids in the opening game of the season.
 He missed games on August 31 and September 7 due to a leg injury, followed by missing the game on September 15 due to the birth of his son, before returning to the team.
 Valentin made 21 appearances in the league, with zero goals and assists, to help the Timbers qualify for their third straight playoffs.
 However Valentin would not feature in their first round match that saw the Timbers lose 2–1 to Real Salt Lake.